How to Create Reactive Content That Engages Your Audience

 However, bear in mind that these tools are not an alternative to Enterprise-level tools, such as Brandwatch, which brings social media monitoring to a new level, offering a much higher variety of services, functionality, and in-depth analysis.
 It all depends on your needs.

 Hootsuite is one of the best free social media listening tools available and covers multiple social networks, including Twitter, Instagram, Facebook, LinkedIn, WordPress, Foursquare and Google+.
 It is well known for its social media management functions.

 The weekly reports and the excellent team management facility (delegating tasks, sending private messages) can be very useful when there’s more than one person handling the social media accounts.

 You can also monitor specific search terms in real time.
 This can be really handy for tracking mentions of our brand, products, or relevant keywords you’re interested in.

 Hootsuite also lets you use RSS feeds to post to your personal or organization’s social networks.

 TweetReach is a great monitoring tool for your business if you’re interested in checking how far your Tweets travel.
 TweetReach measures the actual impact and implications of social media discussions.

 It is a good way of finding out who are your most influential followers, implicitly guiding you towards the right people you should be targeting when aiming to share and promote online content.

-Our social media monitoring tool, Brandwatch Analytics, has a huge range of features and applications.
+Our social media monitoring tool, Brandwatch Consumer Research, has a huge range of features and applications.
 It can track everything from your own channels to hashtags to specific phrases and keywords you want to look at.

 With a customisable query builder, you can set it to track very specific topics or every broad ones.
 Then you can get data from Twitter, Reddit, forums, blogs, and various other sources.